Compdog-inc/bulls-and-cows/README.md

-# bulls-and-cows
+# Bulls and Cows
-The update server for bulls and cows.
+This is the update server for bulls and cows.

+Made by Compdog Inc.